-There’s one advantage the Tesla has over the Ford: Its body resists getting hit by a sledgehammer, and it can allegedly withstand some bullets.
-Not all, mind you, so we suggest you ask who’s shooting what before you drive into a war zone.
+There’s one advantage Tesla has over Ford: the Cybertruck’s body resists getting hit by a sledgehammer, and it withstands some bullets.
+Not all, mind you, so ask who’s shooting what before you drive into a war zone.

 Over at Ford, combined fuel economy ranges from 16 mpg for a four-wheel-drive F-150 Raptor, to 25 mpg for a rear-wheel drive, turbodiesel-powered model, according to the Environmental Protection Agency (EPA).
 That’s not bad for a body-on-frame truck.
 Put another way, the F-150 offers road-trippers a maximum driving range of 900 miles, and 368 miles of range in its least efficient configuration.
-It can haul up to 3,270 pounds, and tow up to 13,200 pounds.
+It can haul up to 3,270 pounds, and tow 13,200 pounds.

 Pricing and availability

 Tesla expects it will begin delivering the Cybertruck in late 2021, though it has a long history of not meeting deadlines.
 Pricing starts at $39,000, which puts it in the same ballpark as mid-range versions of its gasoline- and diesel-powered rivals.
-The next model up costs $49,000, and the top-of-the-range model with the triple-motor powertrain stickers for $69,000.
-Buyers will not be able to claim a federal tax credit because the incentives allocated to Tesla will expire on December 31, 2019.
-Those who want to secure an early build slot can send the company a $100 deposit.
+The next model up costs $49,000, and the top-of-the-range model with the triple-motor powertrain carries a base price of $69,000.
+Buyers will not be able to claim a federal tax credit because the incentives allocated to Tesla expired on December 31, 2019.
+Those who want an early build slot can send the company a $100 deposit.
 They’ll confirm their order and configure their truck in the weeks leading up to the start of production.

 Who else is in the game?